tensorflow/community/rfcs/20190814-kernel-and-op-registration.md

 ### Device Assignment API

 This approach lets us construct device objects (e.g. `Eigen::GpuDevice`) on the plugin side.
-This is preferred over the approach described in "Alternatives Considered" because it is more flexible when it comes to Eigen assignments and operations.
 Basically, we get an Eigen device object and can apply any operations we currently apply to an Eigen device.

-We could wrap `StreamInterface`, `ThreadPoolInterface` and `Allocator`.
-These wrappers will consist of a C API and a C++ wrapper on top of the C API.
+We could wrap `Eigen::StreamInterface`, `Eigen::ThreadPoolInterface` and `Eigen::Allocator`.
+These
+wrappers will consist of a C API and a C++ wrapper on top of the C API.
 A sample C API for `StreamInterface` is given below: